microsoft/InventorySample/docs/chapters/architecture/message-service.md

 #### IMessageService implementation

 Once we understand how the internal classes `Subscriptions` and `Subscriber` work, the implementation of the `IMessageService` becomes much simplier.
-These are the main three methods of `IMessageService`:
+These are the implementation of main three methods of `IMessageService`:

 - **Subscribe**: We are just simply creating a new `Subscriber` in case it wasn't already defined, and associate an `Action` to be executed.
 ```csharp